 The chip seal process involves spraying a mixture to seal cracks, spreading small chip rocks on the mixture, and rolling the chip rocks to embed them into the street surface.

 On the day the work is scheduled, do not park in the street.
 You can drive slowly on the chip sealed surface during the curing process, but do not brake or turn the wheels of your vehicle sharply within the first few hours of application.
+After chip seal is applied, street sweepers will sweep five times to reduce loose rock.
+Do not park on the street during that week so sweepers can remove the loose rock.

 Street sweeping is completed several times after chip seal is applied.
 Use the map linked below to see recent chip seal locations and their sweeping status.

-The city’s neighborhood street reconstruction program includes pavement replacement, driveway approaches, as well as sidewalks, storm sewers, and street lights.
+The city’s Neighborhood Street Reconstruction Program includes pavement replacement, driveway approaches, as well as sidewalks, storm sewers and street lights.
 Streets improved with this project type may not need to be rebuilt or repaved for as long as 50 years.

 The impact of this project type varies by neighborhood and depends on other needed infrastructure upgrades, but streets often must be closed for weeks or months in order to complete the work.
 At times, street trees must be removed to accommodate infrastructure, but will be replaced.
 City staff meet in-person with residents in the area to provide as much notice and information as possible.
+Upgrades are funded by the Capital Improvements Program with sales tax revenues.

 Stormwater projects replace aging and deteriorating corrugated metal pipe with reinforced concrete pipe and new concrete inlet structures in order to safely move stormwater away from property and improve drainage.
 Some stormwater projects address bank erosion or instability along creeks or rivers.
 Stormwater projects often involve lane or street closures in residential areas.